johnzhang320/spring-boot-kafka-json-tumbling-hopping-window-aggregation-inventory/README.md

 ## Conclusion

-  Through testing and analysis, hopping Window are much stable to capture particular events than tumbling window, this project privide USE CASE for Transaction Event real time stream tranform by time window based on the transaction aggregation, it may be applied to password check or bank fraud check etc as my wish
+  Through testing and analysis, hopping Window are much stable to capture particular events than tumbling window, this project provide USE CASE for Transaction Event real time stream tranform by time window based on the transaction aggregation, it may be applied to password check or bank fraud check etc as my wish